kevinreber/tmux-configs/README.md

 Special icons for programming files
 Installation guide: https://github.com/joshmedeski/tmux-nerd-font-window-name

-## Theme – Catpuccin
+## Tmux Theme Catpuccin
 Styling theme
 Installation guide: https://github.com/catppuccin/tmux

-### Requirements
+### Catpuccin Requirements
 Catpuccin uses Nerd Fonts as their default font.
-You can download the Hack Nerd Font (or any other preferred Nerd Font) from the Nerd Fonts repository: via shell
+You can download the Hack Nerd Font (or any other preferred Nerd Font) from the Nerd Fonts repository locally: via shell
 ```bash
 wget https://github.com/ryanoasis/nerd-fonts/releases/download/v2.1.0/Hack.zip
 unzip Hack.zip -d ~/Library/Fonts/
 ```
-or via homebrew
+or via Homebrew
 ```bash
 brew tap homebrew/cask-fonts
 brew install --cask font-hack-nerd-font
 ```
 After installing Nerd Fonts, make sure to set you iTerm Profile font to `Hack Nerd Font`

+## Why not just use Byobu instead of Tmux?
+1. While Byobu is great out the box and can do everything Tmux can, I feel the documentation and community is not as strong as Tmux.
+2. In my experience whenever I think I have a "Byobu related question" it ends up being more of a "Tmux related question" and having Byobu as a wrapper can sometimes complicate the solution I'm looking for.
+At that point I might as well only be using Tmux.
+3. Byobu does abstract a lot from Tmux and makes thing simple, but it's simplicity also limits the use of plugins and customizations that you can get with "vanilla" Tmux.

+### TLDR;
+The Tmux and Byobu relationship is almost like a React vs Angular question.
+React gives you more freedom while Angular is great out the box but more opinionated on how things are executed.